aneldev/dyna-queue-handler/readme.md

 Every job you add (or pick) belongs to a group, by this way you have multiple and simultaneous job queues.
 Even when you don't use groups, your jobs are saved in the `__defaultGroup` group.

 This is useful when you want to have multiple priorities.
-Instead to create multiple DynaQueueHandlers with different diskPaths, you can use the groups.
+Instead to create multiple `DynaQueueHandler`s with different diskPaths, you can use the groups.

-All the methods of the DynaQueueHandler support the group argument, even the events.
+All the methods of the `DynaQueueHandler` support the group argument, even the events.

 In this section the full signature of the methods is shown.